 7.4 The price of the Goods is exclusive of amounts in respect of value added tax (VAT).
 The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods.

-7.5 The Supplier may invoice the Customer for the Goods on or at any time after despatch of the Goods.
+7.5 The Supplier may invoice the Customer for the Goods at any time, including on the Customer ordering the Goods.

-7.6 The Customer shall pay the invoice in full and in cleared funds within 30 Business Days of the date of the invoice, unless otherwise agreed in writing by a director of Colloids.
+7.6 The Customer shall pay the invoice price of the Goods in full and in cleared funds within 30 Business Days of the date of the invoice, unless on ordering the Goods otherwise agreed in writing by a director of Colloids.
 Payment shall be made to the bank account nominated in writing by the Supplier.
 Time of payment is of the essence.

-7.7 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment (due date), then the Customer shall pay interest on the overdue amount at the rate of 3% per annum above Bank Leumi’s base rate from time to time.
-Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment.
+7.7 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment (due date), then the Customer shall pay interest on the overdue amount at the rate of 6% per annum above the Bank of England base rate from time to time or 6% per year for any period when that base rate is below 0%.
+Such interest shall accrue on a daily basis from the due date until the date of actual payment of the overdue amount, whether before or after judgment and shall be compounded on the last Business Day of each week.
 The Customer shall pay the interest together with the overdue amount.

 7.8 If the Customer fails to make any payment due to the Supplier under the Contract by the due date the Supplier shall be entitled to a general lien on all Goods belonging to the Customer, exercisable in respect of all sums lawfully due from the Customer to the Supplier.
 The Supplier shall be entitled, on the expiry of 30 days’ notice in writing to dispose of such Goods in such manner and at such price as it thinks fit and to apply the proceeds to the amount outstanding.